swiesend/barista/README.md

 # Configuration

-*NOTICE:*

-    This webserver configuration is not for production use!
+    NOTE: This webserver configuration is not for production use!

 For production use a configuration which might be more like this: